 Provide a more reliable and flexible environment

-It’s no easy task to deliver seamless bandwidth capacity every time customers need more provisioning and increased service velocity.
-Public sector bodies expect the data centre infrastructure will have sufficient built-in redundancy – if one element fails, there will be another to take its place without affecting service.
+It's no easy task to deliver seamless bandwidth capacity every time customers need more provisioning and increased service velocity.
+Public sector bodies expect the data center infrastructure will have sufficient built-in redundancy – if one element fails, there will be another to take its place without affecting service.
 For GovDC, the infrastructure put in place today must be able to scale seamlessly as the needs and application demands of multiple government departments and their end-users grow.

-In 2010 there were around 130 facilities being used as data centres by NSW state government agencies.
+In 2010 there were around 130 facilities being used as data centers by NSW state government agencies.
 Power usage was unknown and total costs were high.
 Demand for greater capacity and quicker transmission speeds was growing at an unprecedented rate.
 Importantly, no existing facility could meet projected government demand over the next 15 years.

-This challenge was addressed by consolidating 130 government data centres into two facilities, maximising density within a smaller footprint, to optimise space and capacity.
+This challenge was addressed by consolidating 130 government data centers into two facilities, maximising density within a smaller footprint, to optimise space and capacity.
 With its high-density structured cabling architecture, GovDC can now scale easily to address new users, applications, protocols and services without having to change its core infrastructure, run more cable, add more floor space or risk downtime.